nickbrandt/GitLab/doc/api/graphql/getting_started.md

 aimed at developers who wish to work on developing the API itself.

 ## Why GraphQL
-speed/access/bandwidth/tailored responses regardless of the DM/passing data to other systems/reduced coding time
+TODO: formalize a value statment speed/access/bandwidth/tailored responses regardless of the DM/passing data to other systems/reduced coding time pub-sub notifications with realtime updates?

 ### Why GraphQL vs REST
 For over 20 years, REST has been the standard, object-based, programmatic access for data access from remote servers.
 TODO: challenges with multiple  queries.
 GraphQL is a new framework/standard for single query, server-side access to multiple data sources.

 -performance
 -value
 - cheaper than joins from tabulated data
 - reduce bandwith

+### Proof Point
+3 level deep queries; anonymized customer example
+TODO: show 3 real _anonymized_ examples that show the frustration/performance impact of client-side processing

-## Running examples
+## Examples

 The examples documented here can be run using:

 - The command line.
 - GraphiQL.

+### Using GraphiQL
+TODO: highlight graphiQL; how to get the data back into reality :)  Take something from GiQL (curl) and paste it

 ### Command line